alberti-tu/MiiBot/README.md

 ## 2. User interface (optional)

-If you want to add a user interface (UI) in order to manage the system, execute the following commands in a shell window.
+If you want to add a different user interface (UI) in order to manage the system, execute the following commands in a shell window after editing the folder project MiiBot-client.

 ```bash
 cd MiiBot-client